Superintendent of the Year (SOTY)

 Superintendents who receive the top state award cannot be nominated again during the following five-year period.
 This rule does not apply to superintendents who were named regional winners or state finalists.

 Entry forms (available at right) must be completed by the school board and signed by the board president, along with a resolution indicating the board’s decision to nominate the superintendent.
 A basic resume (no more than three pages) with a photo of the superintendent on a separate page should be attached with the completed entry.
-Please be sure to specify current involvement in professional organizations on the resume.
+Please be sure to list current positions and professional organizations at the top of this section of the resume.
 Please do not submit a spiral-bound entry or include additional documentation or photos.
 Response to each major heading on the entry should be limited to one page (front only).

 To save space on the final entry sent to the ESC, questions need not be restated under each major category.
 Please retain headings and page numbers for clarity.
 Use a 12-point Times New Roman font, 1.5-line spacing, and 1-inch margins.
 Please note that board action is required for the resolution.
 Participating districts should place an item to cover this on their next board meeting agenda.

-May 15: Nomination submissions due to the designated ESC
+May 16: Nomination submissions due to designated ESC

 June 30: Regional screening completed and nominations submitted to TASB

-October 2 at Convention: Finalists interviewed and Superintendent of the Year chosen by TASB state selection committee
+September 23 at Convention: Finalists interviewed and Superintendent of the Year chosen by TASB State Selection Committee

 2014 A. Marcus Nelson, Laredo ISD